When you add a value to your search, it becomes a filter.

 Simple filters can be applied to searches in a few different ways.
 You can use the search bar or choose Filter from the column header or axis label.
 You can apply simple filters to your search, whether it shows a table or a chart.
 Your filters remain part of the search even when you change the visualization type.

-When adding a filter from the More icon , in the column header or by clicking on a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
+When adding a filter from the More icon , in the column header or by selecting a chart axis, numeric columns and text columns provide you with the ability to include or exclude values, and a checkbox selector for the values.
 If the column contains a date, you can see a calendar selector when applying a filter.
 This is also where you can apply bulk filters.

-Bulk filters can be very useful when you have a very large worksheet or table.
+Bulk filters can be very useful when you have a very large Worksheet or table.
 You can use them to filter a large list of values easily.
 For example, this is useful if you want to only search on a list of products that your manager sent to you in an email.
 You can cut and paste those values into the bulk filter box to quickly generate a report or chart that includes only those items of interest.

 You can create a bulk filter by pasting a list of values, separated by commas, semicolons, new lines, or tabs, into the bulk filter box.
 This allows you to easily search a large list of filters repeatedly.